-18 Are there any restrictions or limitations on working hours and may an employee opt out of such restrictions or limitations?
+19 Are there any restrictions or limitations on working hours and may an employee opt out of such restrictions or limitations?

 As a general rule, normal working hours amount to eight hours per day, or 40 hours per week, but numerous collective bargaining agreements provide for shorter working hours (eg, 38.5 hours per week).
 The Working Hours Act and many collective bargaining agreements provide for many exceptions with respect to the maximum working hours and the allocation of the working time on the respective working days (eg, the employer and employee may agree on a daily work time of nine hours, and as compensation, a 'shorter' Friday).
-Unless explicitly provided for in the law, the rules regarding the maximum working hours are mandatory and neither the employee or employer may opt out of them.
+Unless explicitly provided for in the law, the rules regarding the maximum working hours are mandatory and neither the employee nor the employer may opt out of them.

-19 What categories of workers are entitled to overtime pay and how is it calculated?
+20 What categories of workers are entitled to overtime pay and how is it calculated?

 In general, all employees working overtime are entitled to overtime payment or - if agreed upon - to compensatory time off (however, all-in contracts may be validly agreed upon in certain circumstances).
 Any overtime work exceeding the statutory normal working hours (ie, eight hours a day or 40 hours a week) is compensated with a 50 per cent surcharge.
 In the case of compensatory time off, any overtime hour is compensated with 1.5 hours off.
 Many collective bargaining agreements provide for a higher surcharge for overtime performed on Sundays or public holidays or between midnight and 7am (eg, 100 per cent).
-In general, the maximum working hours (including overtime) cannot exceed 10 hours per day or 50 hours a week.
+With effect from 1 January 2016, the maximum daily permitted working time can be increased from 10 to 12 hours in the case of actual travel time (eg, driving a car).
+Employees may be subject to working overtime only if this does not conflict with their own considerable interests (such as childcare or an urgent doctor's appointment).

-20 Can employees contractually waive the right to overtime pay?
+21 Can employees contractually waive the right to overtime pay?

 Generally, an employee is entitled to receive overtime pay for working beyond normal working hours.
 However, it is possible to agree that the employee receives compensatory time instead.
 Collective bargaining or works agreements may also provide for such choice despite a different agreement with the employee.
 According to a recent decision of the Austrian Supreme Court, agreements between an employer and an employee which provide that the employee waives the right to receive overtime pay for working beyond normal working hours are invalid as long as the employee is economically dependent on the employer.
-Equally, it is invalid to stipulate in the employment contract that the employee shall waive his right to get paid for overtime.
-Nevertheless, it is valid and not unusual to conclude 'all-in-contracts' or allowances.
+Equally, it is invalid to stipulate in the employment contract that the employee shall waive his or her right to be paid for overtime.
+Nevertheless, it is valid and not unusual to conclude 'all-in contracts' or allowances.
 Such contracts provide that all or a fixed extent of overtime shall be compensated by a certain lump sum, usually contained in the regular salary.
 As of 2016, it is no longer sufficient to only display the lump sum in employment contracts or service notices for newly hired employees.
 The contract or notice must now, in any event, also show the base salary.
 If, however, retrospectively the salary, including the allowance for overtime, does not meet the minimum payment provided for in collective bargaining agreements considering the total working hours, the employee is entitled to respective further compensation.

-21 Is there any legislation establishing the right to annual vacation and holidays?
+22 Is there any legislation establishing the right to annual vacation and holidays?